ENVOY-Digital-Corp/ENVOY-Portal-Landing/content/sections/register.md

 title: Join Waiting List
 ---

-ENVOY Portal is still ***in development***, but will launch **soon** in Q4 - 2022.
-If you really interested on ENVOY Portal, you may **join the Waiting List**.
-Everyone in the waiting list will be notified when ENVOY Portal app is ready to launch, so you will get the privilege to test the App **before** it's officially launched in public.
+ENVOY Portal just launched the public beta release with limited features for collaborating Guilds and Partners, development still on progress, more features will be released soon.
+Join our newsletter to get informations about future releases.